Harry-Yates/Harry-Yates/README.md

 Based in Stockholm · [harryyates.com](https://harryyates.com)

 <!-- WEATHER_START -->
-Stockholm 0° ☁️ · London 9° ☁️
+Stockholm 1° ☁️ · London 9° ☁️

-# 0°
+# 1°
-☁️ **This morning, mostly clear with a few clouds, feels like -3°, sunset at 3:21 PM.**
+☁️ **This morning, mostly cloudy with broken cloud formations, feels like -3°, sunset at 3:21 PM.**

 **↑** 2° **↓** 0° · Tomorrow: ❄️ 2°
 Week: ▆█▅██▆▁ (-3° to 2°)